 The single most important factor in controlling pathogens is the maintenance of vigorously growing plants.
 Weeds compete with strawberries for essential water and nutrients.
 Weeds also promote pest injury by acting as alternate ‘homes’ for diseases and insects, inhibiting spray penetration, and maintaining high humidity in the strawberry leaf canopy.

 Good soil and air drainage are essential for plant health.
 Roots rot quickly in waterlogged soil, and fruit rots are more common when the soil surface does not dry quickly.
 Well-drained loams are the most suitable soil types for good root penetration and plant growth.
 Sites where cold air can drain away to lower levels will decrease the possibility of frost damage to the flowers and fruit.
-A southern, sloping site is the most ideal location providing quick-drying soil and earlier ripening berries.
+A southern, sloping site is ideal as it provides quick-drying soil and promotes earlier ripening.

 In new beds, a soil test should be done to determine the pH, and the rate and types of fertilizer to apply.
 Have the soil tested at your state university or private soil-testing lab and apply the necessary lime to adjust the pH to within the range of 5.8 to 6.2.
-Some soils low in magnesium may benefit from the use of dolomitic (Hi-Mag) lime.
-Pre-plant fertilizer recommendations will generally call for the application of blended fertilizer containing nitrogen, phosphorous and potash in a 1-2-2 ratio (250 to 400 pounds of 10-20-20 is a typical recommendation).
-Nitrogen at up to 30 pounds per acre banded over the plant row is generally recommended during the period of heavy runner development (late June or early July).
-An additional, smaller application (up to 20 lbs N) may be suggested for early August.
+See Table 14.
+Some soils low in magnesium (Mg) may benefit from the use of dolomitic (Hi-Mag) lime.
+Pre-plant fertilizer recommendations will generally call for the application of blended fertilizer containing nitrogen (N), phosphorous (P) and potassium (K) in a 1-2-2 ratio (250 to 400 pounds of 10-20-20 is a typical recommendation).
+Up to 30 pounds of N per acre banded over the plant row is generally recommended during the period of heavy runner development (late June or early July).
+An additional, smaller application (up to 20 lbs N) in early August may be suggested.

-Heavy fertilizer applications should be avoided in the spring on established beds; too much nitrogen will promote abundant vegetative growth that encourages disease by inhibiting good air circulation needed to dry plant surfaces.
-The longer moisture films remain on fruit and leaves from irrigation, rain, dew or high humidity, the greater the chance of fungal spores germinating and disease outbreaks occurring.
-Berries may also become soft as a result of too much nitrogen.
-Light applications of fertilizer may be made in spring (8-15 lbs of actual N per acre) to promote early plant growth and fruit development.
+Heavy fertilizer applications should be avoided in the spring on established beds; too much N promotes abundant vegetative growth that encourages disease by inhibiting good air circulation needed to dry plant surfaces.
+The longer moisture remains on fruit and leaves from irrigation, rain, dew or high humidity, the greater the chance of fungal spores germinating and disease outbreaks occurring.
+Excess N may also promote soft fruit.
+Light applications of fertilizer may be made in spring (10-20 lbs of actual N per acre) to promote early plant growth and fruit development.

 Good root development is essential to the continued productivity and health of the strawberry planting.
 Primary roots generally live only a year or slightly longer, requiring the development of new roots at successively higher nodes on the growing crowns.
-To encourage increased root development, strawberry crowns are mulched with about 1 inch of loose soil during the renovation process, enough soil to cover the crown extension that has occurred during the past year without covering the top of the crowns.
+To encourage increased root development in perennial systems, strawberry crowns are mulched with about 1" of loose soil during the renovation process, enough soil to cover the crown extension that has occurred during the past year without covering the top of the crowns.

 Strawberries are a cool weather crop, producing most of their growth in the spring and fall.
-Growth is greatly slowed during the hot, dry summer months, resulting in a shallow root system.
-During the growing season (April, May, August, September and October) applying 1-1/2” of water every 12 to 14 days will aid in maximum growth and fruit bud development.
+Growth is greatly slowed during the hot, dry summer months.
+During the growing season (April through October) applying 1 ½” of water every 12 to 14 days will aid in maximum growth and fruit bud development.
 During fruiting, adequate moisture (1" to 2” of water per week) will maintain fruit size and production.

 |In Row Spacing||Spacing between Rows|